All Articles

 JB: When we did the show at Ford’s Theatre in DC, Bill Clinton was president and the Monica Lewinsky scandal was happening.
 Hillary (a big fan of Eleanor) came to see the show, and of course everyone was aware she was there.
 At the end of the first act that night, you could have heard a pin drop – no applause.
 I think people just didn’t know what to do, because of course she was going through something very similar at that moment in time.

-What do you think is the appeal for this show in 2022?
+What do you think is the appeal for this show today?

 JF: Eleanor Roosevelt was born into a world where women had no voice.
 Following her conscience, she fought for what she believed in, and emerged victorious.
 Today we live in an age where women are finding their power to change the world and achieving great things.
 Eleanor is a perfect role model for them.